Sridhar-SMN/lalitha_sahasranamam/verse_43.md

 I am guessing even doing our best to follow 4.10 will give us tremendous peace of mind (Shanti) whether or not we get the grand prize of Self Realisation in this very birth.

-### freed from the need to keep it somewhat short to have to post on whatsapp I suddenly find myself at liberty to keep going for pages till i am fully satisfied that I have understood it fully.
+### freed from the need to keep it somewhat short to have to post on whatsapp I suddenly find myself at liberty to keep going for pages till I am satisfied that I have understood it fully.

 ## 132. निराधारा - Niradhara - Sep 25

+Namas 132 to 155 discuss Her as Nirguṇa Brahman or Her formless form.
+Worshipping Her as Nirguṇa (without attributes or qualities) form is considered as an important aspect of worship and the result of such worship is described in namas 156 to 195.

 ## 133. निरञ्जना - Niranjana - Sep 26